bigskysoftware/htmx/www/content/docs.md

 ## Security

 htmx allows you to define logic directly in your DOM.
-This has a number of advantages, the largest being [Locality of Behavior](@/essays/locality-of-behaviour.md), making your system more coherent.
+This has a number of advantages, the largest being [Locality of Behavior](@/essays/locality-of-behaviour.md), which makes your system easier to understand and maintain.

-One concern with this approach, however, is security: since htmx increases the expressiveness of HTML, if a malicious user is able to inject HTML into your application they can leverage this expressiveness.
+A concern with this approach, however, is security: since htmx increases the expressiveness of HTML, if a malicious user is able to inject HTML into your application, they can leverage this expressiveness of htmx to malicious ends.

 ### Rule 1: Escape All User Content